ucr-rhic/ucr-rhic.github.io/how-tos/adding_entry_for_ucr_page.md

   - Click on the README.md file (to modify main page) or any other existing `.md` file.
   - Click on `edit this file` icon on the top right (represented with a pen symbol).
   - Now make your changes.
+Check preview to ensure it looks as expected.
   - Commit changes when you are done by pressing the green button in the lower left.